jjolano/shadow/README.md

 ## Advantages and Disadvantages
 Advantages:
-* Improved performance through use of batch hooking, if available on the device's hooking library.
+* Potentially improved performance through use of batch hooking (if supported).
 * Consistent API which handles the actual hooking behind the scenes

 Disadvantages:
-* Library-specific functionality will still require developers to use the specific library functions
+* Library-specific functionality will still require developers to use the specific library functions (maybe these can just be reimplemented in HookKit?)
-* Hook code such as `MSHookFunction` will need to be rewritten to use HookKit
+* Existing tweaks' hooks will need to be rewritten to use HookKit

 ## Library Support
-So far, support has been (mostly) implemented for the following code substitution APIs:
+So far, support has been (mostly) implemented for the following code substitution libraries:
 * libhooker
 * Substitute
 * Cydia Substrate
 * Fishhook
+* Dobby

 ## Examples
 MobileSubstrate method: